 Layering adds instant depth and interest to even the shallowest shelves.

-P.S.
 You know why they put the picture of the completed puzzle on the box?
 So you know what it will look like when it’s finished.
 And if you are like me, you use the picture as a guide to figure out where the pieces go.
 Shelve It: How to Style Bookshelves is like the box top revealing the big picture of how to style shelves, including the basics of bookshelf styling, how to arrange books with decor, and finding the right accessories.
-Join Décorography today to add Shelve It to your decorating library, so you can take your bookshelves from eyesore to attention-getter.
+Take the How To Style Bookshelves class now.